 What is Erectile Dysfunction (ED)?

-Although erectile dysfunction, or ED, can develop at any age, this condition becomes more prevalent after age 40.
-By this age, 40% of men are affected by mild to complete ED with that number increasing by 10% per decade of life.
-As this condition develops, men may find themselves asking, “What is ED?”.
+Erectile dysfunction, or ED, can develop at any age.
+The condition does become more common after the age of 40.
+By this age, 40% of men experience mild or occasional impotence.
+That number increases by 10% per decade of life.

 Symptoms of ED